 Growing a few pots of your family’s favorite fruits and vegetables is not only healthy, it’s enjoyable.
 Watching fruit ripen on the vine provides almost unbearable excitement for small children.
 There are many lessons to teach children through gardening as well.
-Patience and long term gratifi cation are at the top of this list.
+Patience and long term gratification are at the top of this list.

-So that is what this book is about: growing fruits and vegetables for your family using only organic pesticides and fertilizers.
+With Organic Container Gardening, learn how to grow fruits and vegetables for your family using only organic pesticides and fertilizers.
 You’ll find it takes very little time or space and, in addition to peace of mind, you’ll gain a fun activity for the whole family.